 There are risks as with all operations.
 Approximately, 1 in 15 (5-8%) patients may have further piles in the future.
 The complications after PPH include:

 - A persistent urgent need to go to the toilet with some leakage

 - Narrowing of the back passage (stricture)

 - Rarely severe pelvic infection

-- In females, fistula formation (false channel) between the rectum and vagina
+- Rarely, in females, fistula formation (tunnel/channel) between the rectum and vagina

 What am I to expect, at home, after the operation?